 Conquering Cost: Optimal Policy Approaches to the Cost of Climate Change Workshop Briefing Memo

-Last month, the U.S. House of Representatives narrowly passed a wide-ranging energy and climate bill with the first-ever greenhouse gas cap-and-trade measure to emerge from that chamber.
-The American Clean Energy and Security Act of 2009 (H.R.
-2454) sets a cap that covers about 85% of U.S. total greenhouse gas emissions and virtually all emissions from the combustion of fossil fuels (U.S. Environmental Protection Agency [EPA] 2009).
-Costs of complying with the bill were at the center of the House debate in large part due to lingering concerns about the state of the economy.
-As the Senate now considers comparable efforts to pass comprehensive energy and climate legislation, cost concerns will remain critical and, if they are not dealt with effectively, threaten to stall legislation.
+The American Clean Energy and Security Act of 2009, passed by the U.S. House of Representatives, sets a cap that covers about 85 percent of U.S. total greenhouse gas emissions and virtually all emissions from the combustion of fossil fuels.
+Costs of complying with the bill were at the center of the House debate, in large part due to lingering concerns about the state of the economy.
+As the Senate considers comparable efforts to pass comprehensive energy and climate legislation, cost concerns will remain critical and if they are not dealt effectively, threaten to stall legislation.